Guns N' Roses

 Guns N' Roses (1981-1995, 2000-present): a Glam Metal band from Los Angeles, California, USA.

-uns N' Roses "The Stones meet the Sex Pistols", as they were once described, was started by vocalist Axl Rose (Real Name: William Bailey; vocals) and Izzy Stradlin (Real Name: Jeffrey Isbell; guitar).
+escribed as "The Stones meet the Sex Pistols", as Guns N' Roses were once described, was started by vocalist Axl Rose (Real Name: William Bailey; vocals) and Izzy Stradlin (Real Name: Jeffrey Dean Isbell; born April 8, 1962; guitar).
 Axl Rose, who's name was an anagram of "Oral Sex" (so he claimed), was actually derived from Axl being the name of a former band and Rose being the last name of his biological father (at 17 he had legally changed his name).
 He had his singing debut at the age of five in a church choir.
 He met Stradlin after moving to Los Angeles in 1984;soon after Tracii Gunns (guitar) and Rob Gardner (drums) would join in.
 They were originally called Rose, Hollywood Rose and then simply L.A.
 Guns before settling on Guns N' Roses.
 Shortly after their renaming, Guns and Gardner left to be replaced by Slash (Real Name: Saul Hudson; ex-London; guitar), Steven Alder (ex-London; drums) and Duff Rose McKagen (Real Name: Michael McKagan; ex-Fartz/ex-Fastbacks/ex-Ten Minute Warning and some 30 other outfits; bass).

 Their first tour, Hell Tour '85, was a failure but they released an EP anyway on the independent 'Uzi/Suicide' label called Live?!@ Like A Suicide the same year.
 The single gave them interest from critics and record companies alike.
 During 1987 they toured extensively and managed to get themselves signed to 'Geffen Records' and another EP was released.
 But the bands' self destructive ways were showing through early when Fred Coury (of Cinderella) replaced Alder temporarily because of a broken arm and Rose was booted out only to be back in within three days.